We may receive compensation when you click on links to products from our partners.

 8. Dependability

-Hiring and keeping employees is a much bigger investment than many job candidates realise.
+Hiring and keeping employees is a much bigger investment than many job candidates realize.
 In a lot of cases, salaries may even represent only a small part of the total cost of hiring after accounting for training expenses and recruitment fees.

-Employers will also understandably want to maximise the productivity they could get out of each candidate.
+Employers will also understandably want to maximize the productivity they could get out of each candidate.
 This means they may reject candidates who change jobs too often or have shown a history of unreliability at their previous jobs.

 9. Honesty